 Crash reporting

-Sentry, Backtrace, or native crash reporter configured before first release.
+Sentry, Backtrace, or a native crash reporter wired in before the first release, not after the first support ticket.

 07